microsoft/verona/docs/publications.md

 - [snmalloc: A message passing Allocator](https://www.microsoft.com/en-us/research/publication/issm-2019-proceedings-of-the-2019-acm-sigplan-international-symposium-on-memory-management/)
   David Chisnall, Sylvan Clebsch, Sophia Drossopoulou, Juliana Vicente Franco, Paul Lietar, Matthew J. Parkinson, Alex Shamis and Christoph  M. Wintersteiger, ISMM 2019.

-It is available on [Github](https://github.com/microsoft/snmalloc) and is used in many other projects, and has a active usage in the Rust community [snmalloc-rs](https://crates.io/crates/snmalloc-rs).
+It is available on [Github](https://github.com/microsoft/snmalloc) and is used in many other projects, and has an active usage in the Rust community [snmalloc-rs](https://crates.io/crates/snmalloc-rs).

 ## Precursor works